 This compound has a molecular formula of C6H12O6.

 When HI is heated for a longer time, n-hexane is formed, which indicates all the 6 carbon atoms are combined in a straight chain.

 The oxime is formed when glucose reacts with cyanohydrins and hydroxylamine by adding hydrogen cyanide to it.
 This reaction can confirm the carbonyl group's presence in glucose.

 In the glucose reaction with a mild oxidising agent such as bromine water, glucose gets oxidised to a carboxylic acid that contains 6 carbon atoms, which indicates that the carbonyl group exists as an aldehyde group.

 The -OH group's presence can be confirmed after the acetylation of glucose with acetic acid, which forms glucose pentaacetate.

 The gluconic acid and glucose both yield saccharic acid and dicarboxylic acid on the oxidation with nitric acid.
 This can indicate the presence of primary alcohol.

 The human body processes glucose multiple times in a day, ideally.

-When we started eating, our body starts working to process glucose immediately.
+When we start eating, our body starts working to process glucose immediately.
 The enzymes start the breakdown process taking the help of the pancreas - which produces hormones, including insulin, is an integral part of the way our body deals with glucose.
-Also, our body tips the pancreas off when we eat, that it requires to release of insulin dealing with the blood sugar level rising.
+Also, our body tips the pancreas off when we eat, which requires a release of insulin dealing with the blood sugar level rising.